 Bonnet Carre Spillway repairs continue Wednesday morning following fiery crash

-ST. CHARLES PARISH - On Wednesday morning, truckers attempting to access the Bonnet Carre Spillway will encounter a roadblock due to a Tuesday vehicle fire that's resulted in a temporary shutdown to the spillway.
+ST. CHARLES PARISH - On Wednesday morning, truckers attempting to access the Bonnet Carre Spillway will encounter a roadblock due to a Tuesday vehicle fire.

 In this regard, as of 4 a.m., Total Traffic reports that, "the left lane is blocked on EB I-10 at MM 218 on the Spillway due to emergency repairs from the 18- wheeler fire.
 Big trucks are asked to use I-12 and I-55 as an alternate route."